Four Basic Principles for Systematizing SaaS Customer Success

 That may take several touch points and conversations.
 This is an incredibly important time to pay close attention to customers’ questions, fears, excitements, confusion, reluctance, etc.

-Whether tracking data or listening in on conversations, it’s imperative to have some method for tracking success.
-One of the best places it start is to look closely at your best customers, and identify successful behaviors that can be encouraged and repeated with other, less successful customers.
+Whether tracking data or listening in on conversations, it’s imperative to have some method for tracking your SaaS customer success strategies.
+One of the best places to start is to look closely at your best customers and identify successful behaviors that can be encouraged and repeated with other, less successful customers.
 Build systems around increasing these behaviors, and measure efforts for success.

 Keep everyone customer focused, even if they’re not customer-facing.